rtmigo/prefnotifiers_flutter/README.md

     myParameter.value += 1;

     // now myParameter.value changed to 5.
-    // The widget will rebuild on the next frame
+    // The widget will rebuild momentarily (i.e. on the next frame)
     //
     // Shared prefs is still 3, but asynchronous writing already started }